sagemath/sagewiki_to_gh-2022-10-10/days57.md

 The Tower can accommodate 8-10 people, and if needed there is another adjacent guest house.

+The core of the activity will be Monday, April 7, 2014 to Friday, April 11, 2014.

+Arrival on Sunday, April 6, is encouraged, and in fact early arrival is even possible on the afternoon of Saturday, April 5, 2014.

-Participants can stay from the afternoon of
-Saturday, April 5, 2014 to the morning of Saturday, April 12, 2014.
+Participants can stay until the morning of Saturday, April 12, 2014.

 Meals are cooked in turns by the participants for everyone, so bring along your favorite recipes and dishes!
 Also bring along hiking/climbing